-- Heat 2 tablespoons olive oil in large saute pan over medium heat.
+Heat 2 tablespoons olive oil in large saute pan over medium heat.
 Add pepper, onion, salt and black pepper.
 Remove thyme leaves from stems and add to pan.
-Saute over medium heat until vegetables are are are tender, about 6-7 minutes.
+Sauté over medium heat until vegetables are tender, about 6-7 minutes.

-- Add sliced garlic and kale leaves and saute for 1-2 minutes.
-Add clams, and cook, stirring, one minute.
+Add sliced garlic and kale leaves and sauté for 1-2 minutes.
+Add clams and cook, stirring, for about one minute.
 Add white wine and clam juice and cook, stirring, until clams have opened, about 5-6 minutes.
 Add sherry vinegar and season to taste with salt and pepper.
 Sprinkle with additional thyme leaves and serve with lemon wedges and grilled bread.